 Exchange rates.
-The CAD-NGN relationship fluctuates daily, but typically only changes drastically once every few years.
+The CAD-USD relationship fluctuates daily but typically only changes drastically once every few years.
 However, locking in an exchange rate now may save you money down the line.

 Transfer fees.
 Transferring money overseas nearly always requires fees, but they might be hidden in the exchange rate.
 When sending large amounts, it may be cheaper to pay a flat fee to secure a stronger exchange rate.

 Transfer limits.
 How much you can send varies by company, and different amounts can attract higher or lower fees.
-Shop around for the best deal on the amount of Nigerian naira you’re sending.
+Shop around for the best deal on the amount of money you’re sending.